-1. B Vitamins for your mood, stress and energy
+1. B Vitamins for your mood and energy

-Burnout stress may be helped with the use of B vitamins.
-In a 2011 study, researchers found that those who had taken Vitamin B complex treatment over the 90-day trial suffered from lowered personal strain and a decrease in the amount of workplace stress than those who had not.
+Burnout may be helped with the use of B vitamins.
+In a 2011 study, researchers found that those who had taken Vitamin B complex treatment over the 90-day trial suffered from lowered personal strain and a decrease in the amount of workplace tension than those who had not.

-In an animal study, vitamin C stopped the secretion of cortisol—the fight or flight hormone—which spikes when the body is stressed.
-Too much cortisol can lead to anxiety, sleep problems, headaches, trouble concentrating, and more.
+In an animal study, vitamin C stopped the secretion of cortisol—the fight or flight hormone—which spikes when the body is under pressure.
+Too much cortisol can lead to sleep problems, headaches, trouble concentrating, and more.

 3. Omega 3 DHA + EPA for mood regulation and anxiety

-Additionally, higher stress levels deplete the brain’s reserves of omega 3, as the body releases omega 3 into the bloodstream to provide extra energy as the fight or flight response is triggered.
-Links have also been found between omega-3 supplementation and lowered stress levels—in a 2011 study, students who supplemented with fish oil (vegan sources are available,) had marked reductions in anxiety levels and inflammation in the brain.
+Links have been found between omega-3 supplementation and lowered tension levels—in a 2011 study, students who supplemented with fish oil (vegan sources are available) had marked reductions in tension levels.

 Best coping strategies for burnout

 The pressures of work coupled with everyday demands can easily create a pressure cooker combination for burnout.
-Which is why taking some time out is an important part of relieving stress.
-Buddhists have known that meditation has myriad benefits for centuries, including links to lowered anxiety levels, the regulation of stress response, and even changing the brain’s neuroplasticity.
+This is why taking some time out is an important part of relieving daily life pressures.
+Buddhists have known that meditation has myriad benefits for centuries.
 For some easy steps on how to start meditation, try these five steps from a meditation coach.